 When translating technical content there is often some inclusion of technical drawings or images, usually generated by CAD software such as AutoCAD and SmartDraw, in order to translate and written content embedded in these drawings your LSP will most likely ask you to provide the original source files.
 By providing the source files the written content will be extracted, translated and then reinserted into the original drawing.
 Alternatively you could ask you LSP to insert a bilingual table below each drawing for easy reference but you should consider both approaches.

 The same goes for any Desktop Publishing you might require.
-If you’ve created your manual in a program like LaTeX or Adobe FrameMaker then there may be some typesetting required once the content has been translated.
-If this is the case then ask your LSP how much they charge for such services as it might make things easier for you in the long run, as you won’t have to fiddle about inserting the translated content back into the template yourself.
+If you have created your manual in a program like LaTeX or Adobe FrameMaker, then there may be some typesetting required once the content has been translated.
+If this is the case then ask your LSP how much they charge for such services as it might make things easier for you in the long run, as you will not have to fiddle about inserting the translated content back into the template yourself.
 This also applies to the editing of technical drawings.
-Always double check costing with your LSP and make sure you’re getting the most out of their translation workflow.
+Always double check costing with your LSP and make sure you are getting the most out of their translation workflow.

-I hope this post has shown you that technical translation doesn’t just refer to manuals.
+I hope this post has shown you that technical translation does not just refer to manuals.
 Yes, they are a large part of the process but really technical translation refers to the content, the terminology and those extra features like technical drawings.
-It’s important that you develop an excellent relationship with your LSP moving forward.
-Just as your technical writers and engineers spend months writing and reviewing the original version of your technical content, it’s important that the same care and attention is applied to your multilingual versions.
+It is important that you develop an excellent relationship with your LSP moving forward.
+Just as your technical writers and engineers spend months writing and reviewing the original version of your technical content, it is important that the same care and attention is applied to your multilingual versions.